23 Lazy evaluation

 23.4 Data masking

-Data masking is the tidyverse’s name for NSE applied to data frames.
+Data masking is the tidyverse’s name for NSE applied to data frames, and it follows a specific lookup order.
 When you write:

 library(dplyr)

-The benefit is enormous for interactive analysis.
-You type column names hundreds of times in a session.
-Not having to write penguins$species or penguins[["species"]] each time saves keystrokes and keeps your code readable.
+The benefit for interactive analysis is enormous.
+You type column names hundreds of times in a session; not having to write penguins$species or penguins[["species"]] each time keeps your code compact and readable, closer to how you think about the data than to how the computer stores it.

-The cost appears when you try to program with data-masked functions.
+The cost appears the moment you try to program with data-masked functions.
 Suppose you want to write a function that filters by a column whose name is stored in a variable:

 col <- "species"